Forth-Standard/forth200x/document/recognizers-2025-09-11.md

 ## Change Log:

+* 2026-02-09 Specify the translation tokens of the `rec-...` words.
+  Also provide ( -- translation-token ) stack effects for
+  `translate-...` words.

-* 2026-02-08 Fleshed out proposal; worked in feedback up to now.
+* 2026-02-08 [r1614] Fleshed out proposal; worked in feedback up to now.

 * 2025-09-12 [r1535] Some fixes

 * 2025-09-12 [412] Initial version

 ## Problem: